 BMP NAME(S) Note: The underground detention 'Catching Rain BMP' app for this p or "Underground Detention A".
-If the same type, please list all applie n BMP name will b property.
-A typica this inspection for cable names. be shown on the BMP locati I name would be "Undergro rm is being submitted for m shown on the BMP location map on the ame would be "Underground Detention 1" is being submitted for multiple BMPs of Identification Number PROPERTY INFO Street Address: City: State: Zip: g this Inspe This Se Name (Owner, Tenant, Property N Manager or Landso cape Company): ape Company): Contact Name (If Required?
-C ection ction is for WHO IS INSPECTING THE BMP?
-Street Address (If conducted by a company, use company address): MP?
-City: State: Zip: heck One: Approv Date o Has th City of For Phone #: Email: Check one: PE PLA License #: Other: NA Yes /al: f Inspection Yes e City Enter t Wayne Us Name (Person(s) or Company): Contact Name (If Differe nt): ed and Appi e Only WHO OWNS THE BMP?
-IO S THE P?
-Street Address: City: State: Zip: No oved this In Phone #: Email: spection?
+If the same type, please list all applic Today's Date: Date of Last Inspection: Is a Follow Up Inspectio Neboi r Name of Staff Approving this Inspection Identification Number PROPERTY INFO Street Address: City: State: Zip: Inspection by Staff Required?
+Check One: g this Inspe This Se Name (Owner, Tenant, Property N ape Company): ape Company): Contact Name (I ction ction is for WHO IS INSPECTING THE BMP?
+Street Address (If conducted by a company address): City: State: Zip: heck One: Approval: Date o Has the City of For Phone #: Email: Check one: PE PLA License #: Other: NA Yes val: Date of Inspection Yes e City Entered Section is for City of Fort Wayne Use Name (Person(s) or Company): Contact Name (If Differe nt): ed and Appro Only WHO OWNS THE BMP?
+Street Address: City: State: Zip: No No and Approved this Inspection?
+Phone #: Email: spection?

-5) INSPECTION QUESTION A Y NSWI N ER NA DESCRIBE PROBLEM(S) AND SOLUTION(S) ents 1, 4, & ^{nliness} 1.
-Are the inlets, outlets, gates, valves, and other mechanical components difficult to access for operation, inspection, and maintenance? · (Compone ne, and Clear Guidance : Any obstacles blocking access to, or maintenance of, t permanent fixture (e.g., fence) that is not easily removed.
-Schedule : Monthly hese c ompor nents sl nould be removed.
-Put a note in this form if access is blocked by a Structure ay Drain Tir 2.
-Are trash, sediment, debris, grass clippings, or other materials that can obstruct storm water flow present in the inlet or outlet? k Outlet : on, Two-Da Guidance: Remove unwanted materials and correct any other problems that block the water flow into or out of the area.
-Schedule: Monthly low, δ rotectic 3.
-Is water flowing from the outlet when it is not expected? mergency Overf ctors: Vegetation, P Guidance : Under normal rainfall conditions, the underground detention BMP is designed to drain 1 day after a rainfall.
+5) INSPECTION QUESTION A Y NSWE N ER NA DESCRIBE PROBLEM(S) AND SOLUTION(S) 4, & 1.
+Are the inlets, outlets, gates, valves, and other mechanical components difficult to access for operation, inspection, and maintenance?
+(Compone ne, and Clear Guidance : Any obstacles blocking access to, or maintenance of, these components should be removed.
+Put a note in this form if access is blocked by a permanent fixture (e.g., fence) that is not easily removed.
+Schedule : Monthly Structure y Drain Tir 2.
+Are trash, sediment, debris, grass clippings, or other materials that can obstruct storm water flow present in the inlet or outlet? t Outlet S n, Two-Da Guidance: Remove unwanted materials and correct any other problems that block the water flow into or out of the area.
+Schedule: Monthly low, & otectio 3.
+Is water flowing from the outlet when it is not expected?
+Inlet Structure, Emergency Overflow, & Outlet Structure (Components 1, Success Factors: Vegetation, Protection, Two-Day Drain Time, and Cleanliness Guidance : Under normal rainfall conditions, the underground detention BMP is designed to drain 1 day after a rainfall.
 This may take longer during especially wet periods.
 During dry periods, an outlet that is discharging water or standing water in BMP components may indicate a clog or blockage, or even a cracked vault or pipe that is allowing landscape water or ground water to enter the system.
 Determine the cause and correct it.
 If the cause cannot be determined, call a civil engineer or the vendor of the underground detention system for assistance.
-Schedule : Monthly licture, E luccess Fa 4.
+Schedule : Monthly icture, El uccess Fac 4.
 Is the outlet NOT flowing after a significant rain event?
 Or is water backing up into other parts of the stormwater system?
-Inlet Stru S Guidance : Some flow should be visible at the structure outlet aft is visible and accessible, remove it.
-If not, you may need the help Schedule : Monthly er mos of a qı t large ualified storm profe events.
+Inlet Stru S Guidance : Some flow should be visible at the structure outlet after most large storm events.
 If no flow is observed, the outlet may be clogged.
-If the clog ssional.
+If the clog is visible and accessible, remove it.
+If not, you may need the help of a qualified professional.
+Schedule : Monthly